Project-OSmOSE/OSEkit/docs/going_further.rst

 	pytest tests/

-To execute a specific test run the following line :
+To execute a specific test run the following line (the -s allows you to see print output in console):

 .. code:: bash